 By Danielle Waltz and Alexis Hailpern

 Danielle Waltz is a commercial and construction litigator and government relations specialist in Jackson Kelly PLLC’s Charleston, West Virginia, office, where she is a member.
 She represents a variety of construction clients.
 She is a member of the International Association of Defense Counsel (IADC) and is active in its Construction Law and Litigation Group.
-She can be contacted, via e-mail at firstname.lastname@example.org.
-Alexis Hailpern is a commercial attorney in Jackson Kelly’s Denver Office.
-She represents a variety of construction professionals.
-She can be contacted via email at email@example.com.
+She can be reached at email@example.com.
+Alexis Hailpern is a commercial attorney in Jackson Kelly’s Denver Office focusing the majority of her practice on commercial transactions, including drafting and negotiating construction contracts.
+She can be reached at firstname.lastname@example.org.

 Did you enjoy this article?